Robert Q. Lewis: Theater

-Personal life
+Personal life and death

 Robert Q. Lewis was a lifelong collector of paintings and sculptures, ranging from fine artworks to circus posters.
 He began his collection as a child, when an uncle took him along on a visit to Pablo Picasso in Paris.
 Picasso liked the boy and inscribed a drawing personally to Lewis.
 A columnist visiting his New York apartment noted that "a Picasso print on one wall and a Gauguin on another hold their own against three bathing beauties of the early 1900s on a third wall.
 These last are framed postcards from Bob's collection of souvenir postcards.
 He's a demon collector."

 Lewis never married, although he did have three serious relationships.
 His first girlfriend was a childhood sweetheart named Eileen, and they stayed together through high school.
 Just before he entered college he broached the subject of marriage, only to meet with disapproval from her father.
 Robert Q. told the story to a magazine columnist, who wrote, "Were Robert a shoe salesman, a bookkeeper, or even, at least by inference, a race track tout, Papa would have no objections.
 But his daughter marry a radio actor?
 To Robert's dismay, Eileen backed Papa up.
 She wanted, she said, a 'normal' life."

 Lewis was engaged twice, "once to a very nice girl.
 I was detained at a business conference and showed up late for a bridge game.
 She decided she didn't want to have her life disrupted."
 The report concluded, "His other fiancée was in show business.
 Gallantly, Bob doesn't explain what broke that one up, but he takes the blame."
 According to a 1954 profile, "he is one of the most sought-after bachelors of all time, averaging some 150 proposals a week."

 Lewis was a heavy smoker and died of emphysema in Century City Hospital on December 11, 1991.
 He had no survivors.

-A collection of Lewis's personal papers, notes, and scripts, covering roughly the years 1940-1960, is located at Thousand Oaks Library in Thousand Oaks, California.
+A collection of Lewis's personal papers, notes, and scripts, covering roughly the years 1940-1960, were formerly housed at the Thousand Oaks Library in Thousand Oaks, California, and are now located at the University of California, Santa Barbara Library.